MicrosoftDocs/azure-devops-docs/docs/migrate/migration-troubleshooting.md

 Hit a failure when running your import?
 Failures in the import space fall into one of two categories.
 - Verification failures occur when the import fails to start.
 This failure indicates that the data migration tool attempted to queue an import, but returned an error instead.
 - Import failures happen when the import was queued successfully in the data migration tool, but failed after that point.
-The individual that queued the import received a failure email when this occurs.
+The individual that queued the import receives a failure email.

 ### Verification failures